-New bill to protect employees who talk about pay
+New law protects employees who talk about their pay

 Sylvie Thrush Marsh, Chief Evangelist